cwbads22/landing/README.md

 # landing
-Landin page exercise for The Odin Project
+Landing page exercise for The Odin Project.

+The original layout can be found inside the folder imgs.